melmanm/melmanm.github.io/_posts/2023-01-28-article1-progressive-profiling-with-azure-b2c.md

 cover-img: /assets/img/article1/cover.png
 share-img: /assets/img/article1/cover.png
 ---
 Azure AD B2C provides advanced tools for user identity and access management.
-Modern applications often delegate identity and access management to external service.
+Modern applications often delegate identity and access management to external services.
 At the same time authorization and authentication needs to be highly flexible providing features as:
 * Integration with external identity providers like GitHub or Facebook etc.
 * Customization of user experience during sign-in, sign-up, profile edit etc.
 * Extension of user identity with application-specific information